strimzi/proposals/067-kraft-jbod-support.md

 It might be useful to protect users from unintentionally using JBOD storage with Kafka 3.7.0 without being aware that it is an early access only.
 However, this idea was rejected because:
 * The feature gate would be very short-lived as the JBOD storage is expected to GA in the next Kafka version
-* The feature gate does not address the different levels of support in the different Kafka versions
+* The feature gate does not address the different levels of support across different Kafka versions
-    * It would not prevent use of JBOD storage Kafka 3.6 that does not support JBOD storage at all
+    * It would not prevent use of JBOD storage in Kafka 3.6, which lacks support for JBOD storage entirely
-    * Once the feature gate is enabled by default after support for Kafka 3.8.0 is added, it would not prevent anymore the Kafka 3.7.0 users from using JBOD storage without knowing that it is early access only
+    * Once the feature gate is enabled by default after support for Kafka 3.8.0 is added, it would not prevent Kafka 3.7.0 users from using JBOD storage without knowing that it is early access only

 ### Supporting JBOD storage only with Kafka 3.8.0